blefnk/blefnk/src/content/docs/blog/how-to-code/7-community.md

 ---
-title: AI, Freelancers, Agencies—Oh My!
+title: "7.
+AI, Freelancers, Agencies—Oh My!"
-description: If you ignore the fundamentals, you’ll never fully grasp how your site actually stands.
+description: "If you ignore the fundamentals, you’ll never fully grasp how your site actually stands."
 ---

 So, you’ve got your little hut, a car that kinda-sorta works, and big dreams dancing around in your head.
 But to build something truly epic, you might need extra hands.
 Enter **Blefonix State**—the buzzing online community that can help you level up, no matter where you’re at in your coding journey.
 Within Blefonix State, three main paths await: